makdefense/makdefense-portfolio/Cyber Security 101/Web Hacking/sql-fundamentals.md

 > Finally, I had to determine the tool names for amounts that do not end in 0 and group them by concatenating the tool names with "&."
 To do this, I input the command
 "SELECT GROUP_CONCAT(name SEPARATOR' & ')
 FROM hacking_tools
 WHERE amount % 10 != 0;" and pressed "enter."
 This then returned the tool names of "Flipper Zero & iCopy-XS."

 ---

 ## Reflection

-> This lab provided me with knowledge about
+> This lab provided me with knowledge and hands-on experience about how to perform basic SQL queries to retrieve and manage data in a database.